pearcej/cppds/_sources/Trees/SearchTreeAnalysis.rst

 But remember that the worst-case scenario to find the successor is also just the height of the tree which means that you would simply double the work.
 Since doubling is a constant factor it does not change worst case

+.. fillintheblank:: searchTreeAnalysis

+    What is the worst-case performance of the del function?

+    - :O(n): Is the correct answer!
+      :.*: Read carefully the restrictions of the the functions